EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 Since it uses SSH to communicate with the Barman server, SSH key authentication is required for the `postgres` user to login as `barman` on the backup server.
+If a port other than the SSH default of 22 should be used then the `--port` option can be added to specify the port that should be used for the SSH connection.

 You can check that `barman-wal-restore` can connect to the Barman server, and that the required PostgreSQL server is configured in Barman to send